Search results for

 The Sennheiser MOMENTUM 4 Wireless are very comfortable for hours on end.

-The Sennheiser MOMENTUM 4 Wireless presents a sound signature that’s very close to our headphone preference curve.
+The Sennheiser MOMENTUM 4 Wireless presents a sound that’s very close to our headphone preference curve.
 It supports a wide range of codecs, including SBC, AAC, aptX, aptX HD, and aptX Adaptive.
-The frequency response shows a slight bass boost without compromising the mids and highs, offering a well-balanced sound out of the box.
+The frequency response shows a slight bass boost without compromising the mids and highs, offering an inoffensive sound out of the box.

 Loading chart ...